tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/POST Object restore_intl_en.md

-## Overview
+## Feature Description

-This API allows you to send a request to restore an ARCHIVED/DEEP ARCHIVED object so that you can read it.
-The restored readable object is a temporary copy, for which you can set `Keep Readable` and the time at which to delete it at a later point.
-You can use the `Days` parameter to specify the expiration time of the temporary object.
-If the time is exceeded and you haven’t initiated a copy, extension, or any other operation, the temporary object will be automatically deleted.
+The `POST Object restore` API allows you to send a request to restore an ARCHIVE/DEEP ARCHIVE object so that you can read it.
+The restored readable object is a temporary copy, for which you can set the readable status and the time to delete it through the `Days` parameter.
+If the time has elapsed and you haven't initiated a copy or extension operation, the temporary object will be automatically deleted.
 Temporary objects are only copies of the archived objects which always exist.
-For more information about ARCHIVE, please see [Storage Class Overview - ARCHIVE](https://intl.cloud.tencent.com/document/product/436/30925).
+For more information on the ARCHIVE storage class, see [Overview](https://intl.cloud.tencent.com/document/product/436/30925).

 >?
-The QPS of the POST Object restore API is limited to 100.
+The QPS of the `POST Object restore` API is limited to 100.
 >

 <div class="rno-api-explorer">